Demographics of Afghanistan: Current and latest

-UN estimates

-Fertility and births

-Total Fertility Rate (TFR) (Wanted Fertility Rate) and Crude Birth Rate (CBR):

-Fertility data by province (DHS Program):

 Structure of the population

 Structure of the population (2012.01.07) (Data refer to the settled population based on the 1979 Population Census and the latest household prelisting.
 The refugees of Afghanistan in Iran, Pakistan, and an estimated 1.5 million nomads, are not included):

-Population Estimates by Sex and Age Group 2012:

-Population Estimates by Sex and Age Group (01.VII.2020):
+Population Estimates by Sex and Age Group (01.VII.2012) (Data refer to the settled population based on the 1979 Population Census and the latest household prelisting.
+The refugees of Afghanistan in Iran, Pakistan, and an estimated 1.5 million nomads, are not included.):

+Population Estimates by Sex and Age Group (01.VII.2020) (Data refer to the settled population based on the 1979 Population Census and the latest household prelisting.
+The refugees of Afghanistan in Iran, Pakistan, and an estimated 1.5 million nomads, are not included.):